-We are always aware that our role is to assist the Committee and a good relationship between the two bodies is absolutely essential.
-I meet with County Councillor Eddie Pope (Chair of the Committee) regularly and participated in as many Committee meetings during the year as I was able to.
-We also regularly welcome County Councillor Pope to meetings of the Board, and I can confidently assert that the two bodies work closely together.
+We are always aware that our role is to assist the PFC and a good relationship between the two bodies is essential.
+I meet County Councillor Pope (Chair of the PFC) regularly and attend as many Committee meetings as I can.
+We also welcome County Councillor Pope and other Committee members to our meetings.